Power (physics)

 Power is the amount of energy transferred or converted per unit time.
-In the International System of Units, the unit of power is the watt, equal to one joule per second.
+In the International System of Units, the unit of power is the watt (symbol W), equal to one joule per second (J/s).
 Power is a scalar quantity.

 The output power of a motor is the product of the torque that the motor generates and the angular velocity of its output shaft.
 Likewise, the power dissipated in an electrical element of a circuit is the product of the current flowing through the element and of the voltage across the element.

 Definition

-Power is the rate with respect to time at which work is done or, more generally, the rate of change of total mechanical energy.
+Power is the rate at which work is done or energy is transferred.
 It is given by: